-SO-8 DAUGHTERBOARD (PCB 314A)
+SO-8 DAUGHTERBOARD (PCB 314B)

-Units with the -SO8 option are provided with 32 additional unpopulated (bare) daughterboards (PCB 314A), suitable for use with standard SO-8 packages.
+Units with the -SO8 option are provided with 32 additional unpopulated (bare) daughterboards (PCB 314B), suitable for use with standard SO-8 packages.
 These PCBs require assembly.

-These PCBs are essentially identical to PCB 267D described in the previous section, except that the 8-pin DIP socket is replaced with a footprint for an SO-8 package.
+These PCBs are essentially identical to PCB 267D described previously, except that the 8-pin DIP socket is replaced with a footprint for an SO-8 package.
 The user will need to solder the devices directly to the PCB, limiting the number of times that each PCB and device can be used.
-CAM files are available, so that the user may produce additional daughterboards as required:
+Schematics for this PCB are provided in the appendix at the end of this manual.
+CAM files are available for download, so that the user may produce additional daughterboards as required: